Table of Contents

 Environmental Stewardship and Regulatory Complexity

 California's coastal zone is a mosaic of protected habitats, including estuaries, dune complexes, wetlands, and marine mammal rookeries.
 Railway construction and operation can introduce significant stressors: noise and vibration from trains can disturb nesting birds and marine life; runoff from rail beds can carry pollutants into sensitive waters; and physical infrastructure can fragment habitats.
 For any new project or major upgrade, a thorough Environmental Impact Report (EIR) under the California Environmental Quality Act (CEQA) is mandatory, often complemented by federal reviews under the National Environmental Policy Act (NEPA).
-These processes identify critical species such as the California least tern or the snowy plover, and mandate specific avoidance or mitigation measures.
+These processes identify critical species such as the California least tern or the snowy plover, and mandate specific avoidance or mitigation measures to protect these vulnerable populations.

 Mitigation Strategies in Practice